sara-sabr/technology-budgeting/handbook.md

 - [ ] The vendor team will use agile
 - [ ] The vendor will be required to deploy functioning software into a government-owned environment at the end of each sprint
-- [ ] The project team will interview and test their work with end users routinely, both to inform planned work and to determine whether the work already done is correctly
+- [ ] The project team will interview and test their work with end users routinely, both to inform planned work and to determine whether the work already done is correct
 - [ ] The RFP will have no mention of a detailed project schedule, and there will be no mention of Gantt charts or Independent Validation and Verification (IV&amp;V) contracts
 - [ ] A government employee will be assigned to provide oversight of the project, and will coordinate with project leadership to monitor progress by periodically attending sprint reviews